 From Here to Forever

 Kris Kristofferson has been married three times.
 His first marriage to his high school sweetheart, Fran Beer, results in two children that Kris rarely sees when they are very young–the single biggest regret of his life.
 A second marriage, to singer Rita Coolidge, is short-lived, what Kris refers to as a “long divorce.”
 Kris credits love for his daughter Casey, from that marriage, with saving his life during and after the divorce.
-For the past thirty-seven years, Kris Kristofferson has been married to Lisa Meyers, a lawyer twenty years his junior (in photo).
+For the past thirty-eight years, Kris Kristofferson has been married to Lisa Meyers, a lawyer twenty years his junior (in photo).
 They have five children and are also guardians of three children from El Salvador.

 In “From Here to Forever” Kristofferson talks about watching his children sleep